 Unexpected side effects on the operating environment.

-E.49.2 Guidance to language users
+6.50.2 Guidance to language users

 Wrap calls to library routines and use exception handling logic to intercept and handle exceptions when practicable.

-E.50 Pre-processor Directives [NMP]
+6.51 Pre-processor Directives [NMP]

 This vulnerability is not applicable to Python because Python has no pre-processor directives.

-E.51 Suppression of Language-defined Run-time Checking [MXB]
+6.52 Suppression of Language-defined Run-time Checking [MXB]

 This vulnerability is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
 The only suppression available is the suppression of run-time warnings using the command line –W option which suppresses the printing of warnings but does not affect the execution of the program.

-E.52 Provision of Inherently Unsafe Operations [SKL]
+6.53 Provision of Inherently Unsafe Operations [SKL]

-E.52.1 Applicability to language
+6.53.1 Applicability to language

 Python has very few operations that are inherently unsafe.
 For example, there is no way to suppress error checking or bounds checking.
 However there are two operations provided in Python that are inherently unsafe in any language: